Marie McDonald: Career

 After auditioning for Tommy Dorsey in December 1940, she joined Dorsey & His Orchestra on his radio show and she later performed with other big bands.
-Dorsey suggested that she change her last name from "Frye" to her mother's maiden name "McDonald", which she used professionally for the rest of her life.
-In 1942, she was put under contract by Universal for $75 a week and immediately appeared in several minor roles.
+Dorsey suggested that she change her last name from Frye to her mother's maiden name McDonald, which she used professionally for the rest of her life.
+In 1942, she was put under contract by Universal for $75 per week and immediately appeared in several minor roles.
 That year, she appeared in three motion pictures, most notably, Pardon My Sarong, which earned her the nickname "The Body" for her shapely physique.

-She was eventually dropped by Universal and signed with Paramount Pictures, earning $100 a week.
+She was eventually dropped by Universal and signed with Paramount Pictures, earning $100 per week.
 While at Paramount, McDonald appeared in Lucky Jordan (1942).
 The following year, she was lent to Republic Pictures, where she co-starred in A Scream in the Dark, a "B" detective mystery that met with reasonable success.
-During World War II, McDonald became one of Hollywood's most popular pin-up girls and posed for the United States military magazine, Yank.
-While she initially did not mind being called "The Body", McDonald soon grew tired of the nickname and focus on her body and expressed a desire to be known for her acting and singing skills.
+During World War II, McDonald became one of Hollywood's most popular pin-up girls and posed for the United States military magazine Yank.
+While she initially did not mind being called "The Body", McDonald soon grew tired of the nickname and focus on her body, and she expressed a desire to be known for her acting and singing skills.

 She returned to Paramount where she appeared in supporting roles.
 In 1944, McDonald co-starred in Guest in the House, in which she received the first positive reviews in her career.
 Her next starring role came when she worked for independent producer Edward Small as the title character in the 1945 screwball comedy Getting Gertie's Garter.
 In 1947, she signed with Metro-Goldwyn-Mayer and co-starred with Gene Kelly in Living in a Big Way (1947).
-McDonald and Kelly did not get along while shooting and the film was a financial failure.
-She bought out the rest of her contract at MGM and went to Columbia Pictures where she appeared in a supporting role in Tell It to the Judge (1949).
+McDonald and Kelly did not get along while shooting, and the film was a financial failure.
+She bought out the rest of her contract at MGM and went to Columbia Pictures, where she appeared in a supporting role in Tell It to the Judge (1949).

-In 1950, McDonald appeared in Once a Thief and Hit Parade of 1951, which would be her final films for the next eight years.
-For the remainder of the 1950s, she focused on theatre and music, recording an LP for RCA Victor in 1957, The Body Sings, backed by Hal Borne and His Orchestra, which consisted of twelve standard ballads.
-She also toured the world in a very successful nightclub act.
-She returned to the screen in 1958, when she was cast as actress Lola Livingston in The Geisha Boy, a slapstick comedy, opposite Jerry Lewis.
-In 1963, she made her last film appearance in the sex comedy Promises!
-Promises!, opposite Jayne Mansfield.
+In 1950, McDonald appeared in Once a Thief and Hit Parade of 1951, and she did not make a movie for the next eight years.
+For the remainder of the 1950s, she focused on theatre and music, recording The Body Sings, an LP for RCA Victor in 1957, backed by Hal Borne and His Orchestra, which consisted of 12 standard ballads.
+She also toured the world in a successful nightclub act.
+She returned to the screen in 1958 when she was cast as actress Lola Livingston in The Geisha Boy, a slapstick comedy with Jerry Lewis.
+In 1963, she made her last film appearance in Promises!
+Promises!, with Jayne Mansfield.